 Yandex Cloud

-• Configuring the OS to meet the requirements
+• Configure the OS as per the requirements

-• Disabling cloud platform verification when creating an image in Amazon EC2
+• Disable cloud platform verification when creating an image in Amazon EC2

 Note

-You can only use images prepared following this guide.
+You can only use images set up following this guide.

 You can also view out-of-the-box images in Yandex Cloud Marketplace.

 You can use your own file with a Linux VM disk image.
-Once your image is prepared, upload it to Compute Cloud.
+Once your image is set up, upload it to Compute Cloud.

 If you have developed software that might be helpful to others, consider listing it in Yandex Cloud Marketplace.